Elemental Cyber Security FAQ

 - What are the key benefits offered by ESP?

-- How does Elemental Security's ESP help in meeting internal and regulatory audit requirements?
+- How does ESP help in meeting internal and regulatory audit requirements?

-- What factors should I consider when evaluating policy management products?
+- What factors should I consider when evaluating security compliance management products?

 - What is a Rule?

 - What is your policy language?
 What are the advantages of a language-based approach?
 Do I need to learn a new scripting or programming language to use your product?

 - How are new policies added to an ESP installation?